RichardMalcolm-CS/ObjectDetect/README.md

 4. Building and Installing this in cmake GUI
 5. Opening the generated opencv.sln file in visual studio
 6. Installing the rest of the modules via INSTALL.vcxproj

+## Additional notes

+My GPU is a 3070ti and my cpu is a i7 9700k for reference with these components the execution time for my GPU is 15.7 seconds and the execution time on my CPU is 25 seconds!